 It starts with the 4Cs, (Cut, Color, Clarity and Carat).
 They are the classic features that can be objectively assessed to determine the quality of a diamond.
 Color has been mentioned above, cut, clarity & carat are mentioned below:

 The cut of a diamond does not just refer to its external shape.
-It's a measure of the polish, symmetry and proportions of a stone.
+It's a measure of the polish, symmetry and proportions of a diamond.
 A polished diamond's beauty lies in its complex relationship with light.

 When light strikes a diamond, about 20% is reflected off the surface.
 Of the light that enters, the cut of the diamond determines the amount of light that reflects back out of the crown to shine and sparkle.
 A well cut diamond will have each facet properly placed and angled so as to maximise that reflection so the amount of light reflects back out of its crown.
 The best diamonds come from the work of a highly skilled craftsman: